-Currently, without a coordinated crisis system of care in Alabama, individuals in a mental health or substance use disorder crisis often have encounters with police officers, first responders, hospital emergency room staff, or end up in correctional facilities, without getting the proper treatment and diagnosis needed.
+Currently, without a coordinated crisis system of care in Alabama, individuals in a mental health or substance use disorder crisis are placed in jails or hospitals, neither of which can provide them with the acute services they need.

 The Alabama Crisis System of Care: